SethMMorton/natsort/README.rst

 11-30-2012 v.
 2.0.2
 '''''''''''''''''''

+    - Added the use_2to3 option to setup.py
-    - Added ez_setup.py to the distribution
+    - Added distribute_setup.py to the distribution
     - Added dependency to the argparse module (for python2.6)

 11-21-2012 v.
 2.0.1